How genetic therapies transformed the lives of sickle cell patients

-WASHINGTON, March 18 — Their stories are divided into before and after.
+NEW YORK, March 19 ― Their stories are divided into before and after.

 First, those long years of pain which flooded every moment ― school, relationships, work.

-And then — after agonizing treatments — what felt like the miracle of life after sickle cell disease (SCD).
+And then ― after agonising treatments ― what felt like the miracle of life after sickle cell disease (SCD).

 Two Americans whose lives were turned around by newly approved treatments tell AFP they want others to benefit too.